noFrontendSolutions/build-react-app-ssr/README.md

 ## Before You Start A New Project:
 ---
-If you don't want to have to deal with **webpack** configurations, my advise is not to mess with any of the files in the root directory of this repository.
-The **src** folder is all yours, with the following restricions:
+If you don't want to have to deal with **webpack** configurations, don't mess with any of the files in the root directory of this repository.
+The **src** folder is all yours, with the following restrictions:

 * Your JS entry file has to be named **index.js**, and your html template has to be named **index.html**.
 They both have to be stored in the root direcory of the **src** folder.
 You are allowed to create as many new files and folders as you like.
 Go as deeply nested as you need to.
-* Keep the **styles** folder with the **tailwind-style.css** file even if you don't intend to use TailwindCSS.
+* Keep the **styles** folder with the **tailwind-style.css** file, even if you don't intend to use TailwindCSS.
 You can create as many new custom-style css files and folders as you like.
 But don't forget to link them into the **index.js** file.
 That's all the linking you'll have to do in your project.
-* If you intend to use Typescript, keep the **global.d.ts** file, too, or otherwise you might run into a type issue when linking images into your project (using TS strict mode).
+* If you intend to use Typescript, keep the **global.d.ts** file, too, or otherwise you might run into a type issue when linking images into your project (while using TS strict mode).
 * Delete everything else in the src folder and start your React 3d project...Enyoy!